-This page explains the main types of clusters you can create in Google Kubernetes Engine (GKE).
+This page explains the two modes of operation and main cluster configuration choices you can make when creating a cluster in Google Kubernetes Engine (GKE).
 As a rule, the choices discussed here cannot be changed after a cluster is created.
 These choices impact a cluster's availability, version stability, and network.

 Level of cluster management

 Before we can talk about types of clusters, it's important to understand the level of flexibility, responsibility, and control that you require for your cluster.
 The level of control that you require determines the mode of operation to use in GKE, and the cluster configurations that you need to make.

 When you create a cluster in GKE, you do so by using one of the following modes of operation:

 Autopilot: Provides a fully-provisioned and managed cluster configuration.
 For clusters created using the Autopilot mode, the cluster configuration options are made for you.
 Autopilot clusters are pre-configured with an optimized cluster configuration that is ready for production workloads.